blair-mmai/AzureML_SentimentAnalysis/FAQs.md

 ## **2. Is it possible for me to remove certain stopwords? e.g. "not"**

 Yes it is!
-For more information on how to do this, please refer to this Microsoft [link](https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text#bkmk_TechnicalNotes).
+For more information on how to do this, please refer to this Microsoft [link](https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text#bkmk_TechnicalNotes) and this [experiment](https://gallery.azure.ai/Experiment/How-to-modify-default-stopword-list-1).